octopus2023-inc/gensphere/README.md

 # 🌐 GenSphere

-GenSphere is an open platform to share reusable components of LLM applications and an open-source framework to combine them into complex workflows. **Think of a mix of HuggingFace and Docker for LLMs.**
+GenSphere is a declarative framework to build LLM applications and an open platform to push and pull them. **Think of Docker for LLM applications.**

 ---